overminder/kitchen-sink/codewars/swift-pipes/READMD.md

 The performance is quite bad as we don't have rewrite rules in Swift.

+XXX: this seems to be leaking sometimes.
+ARC is too bad...

 # RUN

 Get [Swift](https://swift.org/) and install its [deps](deps).
 Then run